 What programming skills are needed for n8n?

 JavaScript is the primary programming language for n8n, used within the Code node to execute custom logic and perform advanced data transformations.
-A strong understanding of modern JavaScript (ES6+), including asynchronous operations, is highly beneficial.
-Familiarity with Python is also helpful but less common within the platform.
+A strong understanding of modern JavaScript (ES6+), including asynchronous operations, helps a lot.
+TypeScript also works inside community-built custom nodes.

 Anna Ivashyna,